Monday, 30 Jun 2014 | 11:00 AM ET Financial Times

 As clients downloaded the updates, their industrial control systems become infected.
 Contaminated software from one of the companies was downloaded to more than 250 industrial systems.

-The malware is said to have indiscriminately infected hundreds of organisations, but by filtering infections to see where it is in regular contact with its command and control servers, Symantec said it had a clear picture of where Dragonfly’s interests lie.
+The malware is said to have indiscriminately infected hundreds of organizations, but by filtering infections to see where it is in regular contact with its command and control servers, Symantec said it had a clear picture of where Dragonfly’s interests lie.

 According to Symantec, which produces the Norton range of antivirus software, Energetic Bear is most actively in use in Spain and the US, followed by France, Italy and Germany.